 Cost and management of people

 The labor dynamic in the CPG and retail industry is complicated, with many competing trends.
 Industry respondents identify labor costs as the second most critical risk for 2023.
-The respondents said they are concerned about potential increases in labor costs affecting their organisations’ opportunity to meet profitability targets.
+The respondents said they are concerned about potential increases in labor costs affecting their organizations’ opportunity to meet profitability targets.
 At the same time, the survey respondents point to succession challenges and the ability to attract and retain top talent as another major threat to meeting operational targets in 2023 — this is the seventh-ranked risk.